jaylu0/speed_game/README.md

 How to run the game in multiplayer:

-    1. On server computer (host), find its IP using ipconfig. then run 'python server.py'
+    1. On server computer (host), find its IP using ipconfig. then run the docker commands.
+    2. Then run 'python spam_game_online.py' then enter the server IP.
     2. On player computer (guest), you run 'python spam_game_online.py' then enter the host's IP address.
-    3. Enjoy the game.
+    3. Open game tab and enjoy the game.

 Docker commands for host: